External or Online Training Providers

 Braun and Clarke's take on Thematic Analysis for qualitative psychology and other related disciplines.

-Dr Jeff Garmany at the University of Melbourne announce the release of an open access, seven-part video series on conducting ethnographic research.
+This is an open access, seven-part video series on conducting ethnographic research.
 The target audience for this series include educators, doctoral researchers, and activists, and the goals are to teach ethnographic methods as well as to engage in research that contributes to social justice.

 National Centre for Research Methods